-How hard is it to get into University of Houston and can I get accepted?
-The school has a 61% acceptance rate.
-Last year, 12,691 out of 20,768 applicants were admitted making University of Houston a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
-Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 30 percent.
-Only 39% of those admitted chose to enroll in the school.
+How hard is it to get into UH and can I get accepted?
+The school has a 65% acceptance rate ranking it #27 in Texas for lowest rate of acceptance.
+Last year, 16,500 out of 25,393 applicants were admitted making UH a moderately competitive school to get into with a strong chance of acceptance if you meet the requirements.
+Academically, it has difficult requirements for admission test scores, generally admitting students who score in the top 36 percent.
+University of Houston typically accepts and attracts "B+" average high school students.
+Only 34% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|